 Mary Dixey was a teacher at North Malvern primary school and a stalwart of the Priory church.

-She is buried in Malvern Wells cemetery next to her mother Evelyn Hilda Dixey a relative of Charles William Dyson Perrins who was awarded the MBE for her services to the auxiliary hospitals in WWI.
+She is buried in Malvern Wells cemetery next to her mother Evelyn Hilda Dixey, a relative of Charles William Dyson Perrins, who was awarded the MBE for her services to the Red Cross Auxiliary Hospitals in WWI.